yhagio/tutorialedge.net/content/docker/working-with-docker-nodejs.md

 ---
-title: "Working With Docker Nodejs"
+title: "Working With Docker and NodeJS - Tutorial"
 date: 2018-05-27T21:40:20+01:00
 draft: true
 desc: "In this tutorial, we are going to look at how you can dockerize a NodeJS application"